Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/classes.md

 ### Accessors

-Each attribute creates a function with the same name that takes an instance of the created class and returns the value of the attribute.
+Each attribute can be accessed and modified using the syntax you would expect.
 Attributes are returned as references to allow modifications.
-Following the previous example, you could access `ExampleClass`'s attributes like this:
+Following the previous example, you could access and modify `ExampleClass`'s attributes like this:

 ```
-ex.attrib_1(); // Returns @Int
+ex.attrib_1; // Returns @Int
-ex.attrib_2(); // Returns &Int
+ex.attrib_2; // Returns &Int
-ex.attrib_3(); // Returns @Int
+ex.attrib_3; // Returns @Int

+let a = 10;

+ex.attrib_1 = 5;         // Can be assigned an Int
+ex.attrib_2 = a.demut(); // Can be assigned an &Int
+ex.attrib_3 = a;         // Can be assigned an @Int
 ```